Bible-Translation-Tools/BTT-Exchanger/README.md

 ## About the install.sh script
-- The script adds the docker repo, installs dependencies, adds a cron job to start tE, pulls the needed docker images, and eventually reboots the machine to start BTT-Exchanger via the cron job.
+- The script adds the docker repo, installs dependencies, adds a cron job to start BTT-Exchanger, pulls the needed docker images, and eventually reboots the machine to start BTT-Exchanger via the cron job.

 - There are two prompts to respond to in the install script.
 The first asks whether you want to install a Wifi Access Point on the server (NUC) itself or if you want to use an external Access Point like the TP-Link mentioned above.
 The second prompt is to unlpug the network cable for reboot.
 The install sets up a DHCP server, so unplugging the network cable before rebooting and starting the DHCP server is highly recommended.